guilhermekuni/rocketshoes-redux/README.md

 ## Remarks 📝

-- This project was developed in 2019, and didn't receive updates (just `README` updates and a custom script in package.json).
+- This project was developed in 2019, and didn't receive feature updates since 2019 (just `README` updates and a custom script in package.json).
 - It is not using React Hooks API yet, it still implements class components.

 ## License 📃